 Expert Tips

 Use small potatoes that are evenly sized.
 Small potatoes are easier to get crispy and using potatoes that are roughly the same size ensures even cooking.
+If using larger potatoes, you can cut them into quarter sizes.

 Leave this skin on.
 The skin creates the nice crispy outside, plus they are more nutritious with the skin on.